jschmidtnj/SpaceSuits/Wifi/wifi_master/README.md

 # Wifi Master

+try this for hc-06 config: [here](https://mcuoneclipse.com/2013/06/19/using-the-hc-06-bluetooth-module/).

+potentially use both put requests and web sockets. put requests for the fast data and web sockets for the 2-way communication.

 Master code for Arduino communicating with Hololens via Bluetooth.
 Deployed on ESP32: [this](http://a.co/d/21BAwOl) exact board.
 Utilized led and oled screen included on the board.
 SD card breakout board used for getting static files (asyncronously).
 HC-05 board used because platformio does not allow for setting enabling concurrent wifi and bluetooth connections on ESP-32 board.
 Software serial avoided because it caused too many errors when sending data from Hololens or other connected device to the board.
 Hardware Serial used instead.

 See [this](http://docs.platformio.org/en/latest/platforms/espressif32.html#partition-tables), [this](https://docs.espressif.com/projects/esp-idf/en/latest/api-guides/partition-tables.html), and [this](https://desire.giesecke.tk/index.php/2018/01/30/change-partition-size/) for partition changing for bluetooth.